Choosing a software library or framework

 How to begin?

 Now that you have decided to use a library or framework, what do you do?
 It’s time to search and prepare an initial survey.
 There are probably dozens of libraries/frameworks to help you with your goal.
 Let’s go by eliminating hypotheses.
-It’s not the time to decide, so abstain of in-depth analysis at this stage — remember this is only an initial survey.
+It’s not the time to decide, so abstain of the in-depth analysis at this stage — remember this is only an initial survey.

 It’s imperative that you know very well the problem you want to solve: there are problems with different levels of abstraction (e.g. ordering a list is lower level than creating an online store), so you should match the library level to the problem level.
 Consider only solutions linked to your development environment (Node.js, Java, Swift); ignore those that have little or nothing to do with the problem to be solved; discard those that do much more than you will use in the medium/long term.